openshift/multus-cni/docs/how-to-use.md

 If you wish to have auto configuration use the `readinessindicatorfile` in the configuration, you can use the `--readiness-indicator-file` to express which file should be used as the readiness indicator.

     --readiness-indicator-file=/path/to/file

+If you wish to disable Multus reading annotation in order to attach additional networks, you can do so with:

+    --disable-annotation-read=true

+If you wish to append a CNI plugin to the delegtes when the Multus configuration is laid down on disk, add JSON using the `--delegates-append` flag as so:

+    --delegates-append='{"type": "foo", "param": "bar"}'